 SMR Investors Have Opportunity to Lead NuScale Power Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-4, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NuScale Power Corporation ("NuScale" or the "Company") (NYSE: SMR).
+LOS ANGELES, Dec.
+8, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NuScale Power Corporation ("NuScale" or the "Company") (NYSE: SMR).

 Class Period: March 15, 2023 – November 8, 2023